-- The Teachers' Standards state that teachers, including headteachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties. - The statutory guidance Working Together to Safeguard Children (DfE 2018) covers the legislative requirements and expectations of individual services (including schools and colleges) to safeguard and promote the welfare of children.
+- The Teachers' Standards 2012 state that teachers, including headteachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties. - The statutory guidance Working Together to Safeguard Children (DfE 2018) covers the legislative requirements and expectations of individual services (including schools and colleges) to safeguard and promote the welfare of children.
 It also provides the framework for the three local safeguarding partners (the local authority; a clinical commissioning group for an area, any part of which falls within the local authority; and the chief officer of Police for a Police area, any part of which falls within the local authority area) to make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs.
-The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education, (DfE 2020) is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
+The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education, (DfE 2021) is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
 Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.
 Unless otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies, maintained nursery schools and pupil referral units.
-'College' means further education colleges and sixth form colleges as established under the Further and Higher Education Act 1992 and relates to their responsibilities to children under the age of 18 (but excludes 16-19 academies and free schools, which are required to comply with relevant safeguarding legislation by virtue of their funding agreement).
+'College' means further education colleges and sixth form colleges as established under the Further and Higher Education Act 1992 and providers of post 16 education as set out in the Education and Training (Welfare of Children) Act 2021: 16-19 Academies, Special Post 16 institutions and Independent Training Providers.

-All staff must read Part One and Annex A of Keeping Children Safe in Education (KCSiE), 2020.
+Keeping Children Safe in Education, 2021 emphasises how essential it is that everybody working in a school understands their safeguarding responsibilities.
+All staff and volunteers who work directly with children must read Part One and Annex B of Keeping Children Safe in Education (KCSiE), 2021.
 A copy of this document is available from the DSL and can be found on the school website.
-In addition, all staff who work directly with children must read Part Five (This includes all school leaders, all classroom-based staff and all staff with defined pastoral responsibilities).
+In addition, any staff member who does not work directly with children must read at least Annex A of KCSiE, 2021.
+The DSL will make a judgment about which staff are required to read and understand Annex A in place of Part One and Annex B.